Financial Aid for Current Undergraduate Students

 If you have completed all required paperwork, after the first week of March, you should be able to accept or decline your award letter.

 To accept your award letter please follow these steps:

-Notice: If you have NEVER had Federal Stafford loans with UNC before you will need to complete some additional steps at StudentLoans.gov such as; the direct loans Entrance Counseling and the Master Promissory note (MPN).
+NOTE: If you have NEVER borrowed Federal Direct Stafford loans with UNC before, you will need to complete some additional steps at studentaid.gov such as; the Federal Direct Stafford Loan Entrance Counseling and the Master Promissory Note (MPN).

 - Viewing your Bill